henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 Another cool thing about the watch is that you always know if it's your own phone ringing.
 There have been a few "is that your phone or mine?" where I could immediately say it's theirs.

 The watch is not very useful when the phone is out of range, though.
-I spent an hour in a mall with the watch but without the phone while getting the phone screen replaced.
+I spent an hour in a mall with the watch but without the phone while getting the phone display replaced.
 I couldn't even access some notes in a third-party app.
 This will thankfully change with the upcoming watchOS 2.
 Pretty much all I could do was set a timer for an hour, so I would be reminded of when to pick up the phone again…

 I was a bit surprised to find myself missing the phone's camera, to take pictures of interesting things in stores and such.
 I wouldn't mind a camera in future generations of the watch for that kind of thing.